stuartellis/sve-personal-website/content/articles/yaml-maintenance.md

 +++
-title = "Tooling for Maintaining YAML Files" slug = "yaml-maintenance" date = "2025-09-16T06:12:00+01:00"
+title = "Tooling for Maintaining YAML Files" slug = "yaml-maintenance" date = "2025-09-18T20:25:00+01:00"
 description = "Tooling for maintenance of YAML files" categories = ["automation", "devops", "kubernetes", "programming"] tags = ["automation", "devops", "kubernetes"]
 +++

-[YAML](https://en.wikipedia.org/wiki/YAML) is an essential and unavoidable part of operating modern software systems.
+[YAML](https://en.wikipedia.org/wiki/YAML) is an essential part of operating modern cloud software.
 It has been an established format for configurations for years, and is unlikely to be replaced for a long time to come.
-Many, many products rely on YAML.
+Many, many products now rely on YAML.

 Ideally, we generate YAML files.
 This ensures that they are valid, correctly formatted and consistent.
 However, many YAML files are manually edited.
 This article describes some standard tools that help us maintain YAML, regardless of how it is produced.